 The earliest recorded use of hot water heating seems to be in the 14th century at a monastery in Greenland that used hot spring water.

-The earliest metal stoves made an appearance after 1400 were made of cast iron hearth firebacks connected together.
+The earliest metal stoves made an appearance after 1400 and made of connected cast iron hearth firebacks.

 Stoves were built in the 17th century, but they could only heat one room at a time and fireplaces remained the primary form of heating against the bitter cold.